pydev-guide/pydev-guide.github.io/docs/tutorial/testing.md

 they are doing something wrong. `pytest` allows you to easily test if the correct error is raised.

-For instance, let's test initializaing a swallow with negative weight:
+For instance, let's test initializing a swallow with negative weight:

 ```python
 @pytest.mark.parametrize("species", ["european", "african"])